 Be The Change

-Climate change is the most important crisis our world is facing today.
-The good news is that we can all do something about it.
+Climate change and the environmental crisis are the most important issues our world is facing today.
+The good news is that we can all do something about them.

 Be The Change is a diocesan campaign to help children and young people to be agents of change in responding to the climate and environmental emergency.

-We’re encouraging schools, children’s and youth groups to hold four themed days during the autumn term using the resources below.
+We’re encouraging schools, children’s and youth groups to hold four themed days using the resources below.

-Be The Change days aim to raise awareness and help pupils consider the actions they can take to help the climate, including sharing messages with world leaders at COP26.
+Be The Change days aim to raise awareness and help pupils consider the actions they can take to help the climate, including sharing messages with MPs.

-You’ll find all the resources you need on this page for the first two asks: Be Carbon Free and Be Vocal.
-Look out for news of Be Plastic Free and Be Glitter Free later this month.
+You’ll find all the resources you need on this page for the four asks: Be Carbon Free, Be Vocal, Be Glitter Free and Be Plastic Free.

 2. Be Vocal